Tangerina-PT/English/Year1.md

 2).
 Put 7 coloured pencils or markers in the order the colours appear in the song: red, yellow, pink, green, purple, orange, blue.
 Can you sing the song and point to each colour as you say its name? / Põe sete lápis de cor ou marcadores na ordem em que aparecem na canção: vermelho, amarelo, cor de rosa, verde, roxo, laranja, azul.
 Consegues cantar a canção ao apontar para as cores na altura certa?

 3).
 Challenge: Muddle up the colours.
 Can you sing the song while pointing to the colours when they are out of order? / Desafio: Desarruma as cores.
-Consegues cantar a canção ao apontar para as cores quando estão fora de ordem.
+Consegues cantar a canção ao apontar para as cores quando estão fora de ordem?

 ***